nathaneltitane/dextop/README.md

   - colors.properties
   - font.ttf
   - termux.properties
-- Dextop is BASH-centric and and may not play well with other shell setups.
-It loads/links its own set of BASH configurations:
+- Dextop is BASH-centric and and may not play well with other shell setups and loads/links its own set of BASH configurations:
   - .bash_aliases
   - .bashrc
   - .bash_configuration